 Chemical Drain-Clearing Methods

-Most commercial products used for unclogging drains contain caustic and corrosive chemicals that are not only bad for you and the environment, but they are hard on your pipes as well.
-Chemical drain cleaners damage galvanized, PVC, iron, and copper pipes.
-They should never be used on any completely clogged drain because the abrasive materials can devour pipes while they sit clearing the organic materials.
+Most commercial products used for unclogging drains contain caustic and corrosive chemicals that are not only bad for you and the environment but also hard on your pipes.
+Chemical drain cleaners damage galvanized PVC, iron, and copper pipes.
+They should never be used on any completely clogged drain because the abrasive materials can devour pipes while clearing the organic materials.

 Manual Drain-Clearing Methods

 There are safer methods of unclogging drains.
-Here are a couple of things to try at the first sign of a clogged drain.
+Here are some things to try at the first sign of a clogged drain.

 Of course, the trusty plunger is a tool that no household should be without.
-Sometimes all a drain needs is a few quick pumps to create enough suction on the pipe to remove the debris that is causing the obstruction.
+Sometimes, all a drain needs is a few quick pumps to create enough suction on the pipe to remove the debris that is causing the obstruction.
 Just force the plunger down several times and then stop to test whether the water drains.
 Repeat the process if the drain is still stagnant.
-When clear, remember to run hot water so that you flush away any remaining particles in the drain.
+Remember to run hot water to flush away any remaining particles in the gutter when clear.

 A Drain Snake

 You can use a plumber or drum auger when the plunger isn’t working.
 These are more commonly referred to as drain snakes.
 Like the plunger, these tools are inexpensive ande handy to have around in case of a clog.
 Drain snakes often work on close stubborn clogs that don’t respond to your plunging efforts.
 Here are two videos on how to use the plumber’s auger and the drum auger.